sava17/jsonFormat/RFC.md

-# RFC: Common input/output standard for temporal services
+# 0016 - Common input/output standard for time-series services
 ## Motivation
-If we decide to have the input and output of our services be of the same format, then that will allow for the possibility to pass the same data between the services.
+If we decide to have the input and output of our time-series services be of the same format, then that will allow for the possibility to pass the same data between the services.
 A concrete example would be that a data-set can be checked for outliers, and then afterward prediction can be done on the dataset with this in mind on a different service.

 ## The objective
-To create a format allowing for both multiple- and single graphs, alongside a description of each graph + the data-set as a whole.
+To create a format allowing for both multiple- and single graphs following the same format, while having a description of each graph + the data-set as a whole.

 ## The format
 The proposed format is using JSON objects of the following format: